shgysk8zer0/logos/README.md

 ![](./svg.svg)

-Many of these were found on [WikiMedia](https://commons.wikimedia.org/) and all over the Internet.
+Many of these were found on [WikiMedia](https://commons.wikimedia.org/) or [SVGPorn](https://svgporn.com) and all over the Internet.
 Others, I have made myself.

 These were collected or created for my own personal use.
 Please verify the licensing of any logo you wish to use from the owner/organization/group of whatever kind before using any of these.

 To my knowledge, these are all either in the Public Domain or usable with certain restrictions in usage and alterations.
+Again, please check the media usage terms before making any alterations.